Advertiser Learning in Direct Advertising Markets: Data

 \subsection{Data Overview}

 To assess the effect of advertiser learning, it is necessary to observe the advertising decisions of firms over time.
-To this end, we have collected data provided by a fixed-price direct-sales Internet ad aggregator.
+To this end, we have collected data provided by a fixed-price, direct-sales Internet ad aggregator.
 The data span 3 years, starting with the aggregator's inception in late July 2006 and ending in early December 2009 and covers 8,000 advertisers and 3,200 publishers.
 These data record the transactions between advertisers and publishers.
-Each transaction corresponds with an individual advertiser's ad buy (commonly called a \emph{subscription}), and specifies the number of consecutive days (typically a week) the ad is to be shown to all visitors to the publisher's web site, and the price paid by the advertiser for that purchase.
+Each transaction corresponds with an individual advertiser's ad buy (commonly called a \emph{subscription}), and specifies the number of consecutive days (typically a week) the ad is to be shown to all visitors to the publisher's website, and the price paid by the advertiser for that purchase.
+Notably, the price paid depends on the length of the subscription, and not on the eventual number of impressions served.
 Further, for each day the ad is active, the data record the total number of \emph{impressions}---the number of times the ad was served to a site visitor---and the number of \emph{clicks}---the number of times a site visitor clicked on the ad.
-Over the duration of the data, we are aware of no algorithmic changes that might influence the nature of advertiser learning.
+Over the duration of the data, we are aware of no algorithmic changes that might influence the nature of advertiser learning or the allocation of advertisers to sites.